GamesRightMeow/GamesRightMeow.github.io/src/projects/what-the-fanta/index.md

 The campaign website is now offline, but you can still [play the game](play)!
 Collect bags of candy and soda bottles while avoiding halloween themed obstacles.
 When playing on a touch screen device, tap and hold on either the left or right side of the screen to move the bat.
 When playing on a computer, press and hold the left and right arrow keys.

 # My role
-I was responsible for developing an obstacle avoidance game for the campaign in collaboration with [IfThen](https://www.ifthen.com/).
-My focus was on engineering and game design.
+Collaborated with [IfThen](https://www.ifthen.com/) to develop an obstacle avoidance game for their campaign.
+Owned both engineering and game design responsibilities.

 # Key Accomplishments
-* Crafted a procedurally generated level system that was stitched together from smaller, hand crafted chunks.
+* **Procedural Level Generation**: Built a system stitching hand-crafted chunks into procedurally assembled levels, combining authored design with replayability.
-* Optimized the game to run across a variety of mobile devices and desktop browsers.
+* **Cross-Platform Optimization**: Tuned performance to run smoothly across mobile devices and desktop browsers with varying capabilities.
-* Tuned the difficulty to create a challenging, yet accessible experience.
+* **Difficulty Balancing**: Calibrated the challenge curve to remain engaging for skilled players while staying accessible to newcomers.

 # Media